DucHaiten/IMageDucHaiten/README.md

 ### Option 2: Full Package Installation via Git Clone

 1. **Install Git and Git LFS**:
    - Ensure Git is installed on your system.
-If not, download and install it from [Git's official site](https://git-scm.com/downloads).
+If not, download and install it from [Git's official site](https://git-scm.com/downloads) and [Git lfs](https://git-lfs.com/)
    - Install Git LFS (Large File Storage) by running:
      ```bash
      git lfs install